Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation.md

     * Comments:
         * > Chen et al. (2015a) used dilation to simplify the architecture of Long et al. (2015).
 (Dilated Convolutions, 2015)
         * DeepLab is a variant of FCNs.
+        * > Other existing architectures use simpler classifiers and then cascade them with Conditional Random Field (CRF) as a post-processing step liang14 ; sturgess09 .
+(ENet, 2016)
 * [DeepLabv2](https://arxiv.org/abs/1606.00915)
     * Title: DeepLab: Semantic Image Segmentation with Deep Convolutional Nets, Atrous Convolution, and Fully Connected CRFs
     * Year: 02 Jun `2016`